jaimegonzalezfabregas/lista_de_la_compra/packages/lista_de_la_compra_server/README.md

 ## Running with the Dart SDK

-You can run the example with the [Dart SDK](https://dart.dev/get-dart) like this:
+You can run the server with the [Dart SDK](https://dart.dev/get-dart) like this:

 ```bash